A necessarily anticlimactic call for personal peace.

-It won’t be a cakewalk, but being more selective than a Twitter or Facebook feed is a fairly low bar.
+It won’t be a breeze, but being more selective than a social media feed is a fairly low bar.

 Also, I am getting as far away from social media as humanly possible in modern times, with the exception of a once-weekly scheduled check-in and anything required by my job.
 News is on deck to be slashed from my daily mental landscape, as well.
 I consider this to be an act of self-preservation.

 This is a full-tilt media diet.
 Nothing in, nothing out.
 No demands, deadlines, or compulsion to say something clever.
-It won’t be a cakewalk, but being more selective than a Twitter or Facebook feed is a fairly low bar.
+It won’t be a breeze, but being more selective than a social media feed is a fairly low bar.

 Right now, isolation is the name of the game, and if I’m doing this thing, I’m damn sure going in for the restorative benefits solitude.
 I won’t be sheepish about exacting a policy of austerity when it comes to letting chaos in.

 I want to be clear: nothing that we haven’t collectively witnessed together is “driving me” into going dark.
 This bow-out is certainly not a cry for help or an attempt to be dramatic.
 Rather, it is a promise to myself that, as I stay socially distanced this winter, I won’t be taken down by a foe as banal as doom scrolling.

 Those of you who know me personally, feel free to get in touch somewhere off of social.
 Send a letter, call, text, email.
 I will be very happy to share a good conversation.